 Total children to be reached in 2014: 421,000

-The aftermath of the severe drought that hit Angola during the 2012-2013 agricultural cycle continues to impact the country’s southern provinces.
-Of 1.8 million people affected in six provinces, 63 per cent are located in Cunene (543,000) and Huila (583,000), where production losses of cereals and legumes were nearly 100 per cent.
-Although the Government of Angola launched a Multi-sector Response Plan for 2013 with funding requirements between US$150 million and US$350 million,1 the implementation of the Government’s response to the drought has been slow due to lack of coordination at the central and provincial levels.
-So far in 2013, the Government’s response, with UN and partners’ support, has included the distribution of food and non-food items, the distribution of agricultural inputs, well drilling, water provision, construction and rehabilitation of dikes, dams and water pools, and prevention and treatment of malnutrition and health issues.
-Potable water continues to be the main concern in Angola, mainly in Cunene and Namibe, where people are using unclean water for consumption and cooking.
-In some areas, people and animals are forced to use the same untreated stagnant water, which causes diarrhoea and other water-borne diseases.
-Drought, limited potable water and increased food insecurity have also had a significant impact on the population’s nutritional health, particularly for children under 5, and have led to increased cross-border population movements, which raise additional concerns related to the protection of children.
+The aftermath of the severe drought that hit Angola beginning in 2012 continues to impact the country’s southern provinces.
+Of the 1.1 million people affected, 63 per cent are located in Cunene and Huila provinces, where production losses of cereals and legumes have been nearly 90 per cent, with slight improvement in 2014.
+The Government of Angola launched a Multi-sector Response Plan in 2013 to respond to the drought, with funding requirements between US$150 million and US$350 million.1 Implementation has been slow, however, due to lack of government coordination at central and provincial levels.
+Potable water continues to be a grave concern, primarily in Cunene, Namibe and parts of Huila provinces, and as a result, people continue to use unclean water for consumption and cooking.
+In some areas, people and animals are forced to share the same untreated stagnant water which causes diarrhoea and other water-borne diseases.
+Drought, limited potable water, and increased food insecurity have also had a significant impact on the population’s health and nutrition, particularly for children under 5 years, and has led to increased cross-border population movements, which raises child protection concerns.

 - 421,000 children under 5 screened for acute malnutrition in Cunene and Huila

-- 37,000 children identified with SAM treated through community-based management of acute malnutrition programme
+- 37,000 children with SAM treated through community-based management of acute malnutrition programme

-- 35,000 children identified with MAM received counselling from health staff on key caring practices
+- 35,000 children with MAM received counselling on key caring practices

-- Children under 5 screened for acute malnutrition received vitamin A and deworming tablets
+- 421,000 children under 5 screened for acute malnutrition receive vitamin A and deworming tablets

-- Over 90 per cent of admitted children under 5 in health facilities receive measles vaccination
+- 33,300 children under 5 admitted with SAM receive measles vaccination

-- 120,000 people in humanitarian situations with appropriate hygiene practices
+- 80,000 people in humanitarian situations exposed to safe hygiene practices

 - 2 provincial emergency response plans have child protection interventions integrated